chobble-mirror/marky-t/src/pages/reviews.md

 ---
+heading_text: Reviews / Testimonials
 layout: testimonials.html
-title: Reviews & Testimonials
+link_order: 3
 link_title: Reviews
-heading: Reviews / Testimonials
+meta_title: Reviews & Testimonials
-link_order: 3
 ---

 Many thanks to my customers who have taken the time to leave a review over the years.
 A few selections are below.
 If you'd like to leave a review, [click here to view my profile on Google](https://example.com), or [here to review me on HireADj.com](https://example.com).